mmport80/JavascriptFinanceBook/manuscript/chapter07.md

 The execution times are no longer clearly demarcated in relation to each other.
 A hold up in `A` won't a delay `B` and `C`.

-We have stepped from the safety of line by line execution into a world which bedevils programmers everywhere, but we need to embrace this new world because the clear performance benefits are far too enticing to resist.
+We have stepped from the safety of line by line execution into a world which bedevils programmers everywhere, but we need to embrace this new world because the clear performance benefits will end up being far too enticing to resist.

 ##VLookUp Example